Core Learning Goals

 Upon completion of the Core Curriculum STUDENTS WILL BE ABLE TO:

 a.
-Analyze the degree to which forms of human difference shape a person's experiences of and perspectives on the world.
+Analyze the degree to which forms of human difference shape a person's experiences of and perspectives on contemporary issues.

 b.
 Analyze a contemporary global issue from a multidisciplinary perspective.